sahiltalekarr/sahiltalekarr.github.io/README.md

                         </ul>
                         <div class="tab-content" id="pills-tabContent">
                             <div class="tab-pane fade show active" id="pills-1" role="tabpanel" aria-labelledby="pills-1-tab">
                                 <p class="mb-0">Our pet shop provides all kind of pet accessories.
-We accept prebook of the products by making an online payment.We will be updating the online prebooking soon.This is just a try</p>
+We accept prebook of the products by making an online payment.We will be updating online prebooking feature soon.This is just a try</p>
                             </div>
                             <div class="tab-pane fade" id="pills-2" role="tabpanel" aria-labelledby="pills-2-tab">
                                 <p class="mb-0">(Will be updating soon.)</p>